simonamazzarino/TETRA/README.md

 ```python
 from tetra.trust_main import Trust
 ```
 Then you create a Trust objects and set your Perspective API key.
 If you don't already have a Perspective API key, you can visit this [link](https://perspectiveapi.com/) and create your own key.
+Otherwise, Tetra will default to Detoxify.

 ```python
 trust_analyzer = Trust('<insert-your-Perspective-API-key>')